Bookkeeping may exist. Reliability doesn't yet.

 These adjustments do not expand the defined service scope or create ongoing obligations beyond the applicable service package.

-Common Questions About Controller Services
+Common Questions About Outsourced Controller Services

 A bookkeeper keeps your records up to date.
 A controller makes sure those records actually produce numbers you can rely on.
 If your transactions are being recorded but the close is slow, reports need explanation, or the numbers feel inconsistent, the issue isn’t bookkeeping.
 It’s the structure behind it.